 Before you reach Akureyri, where you will spend the night, you'll stop at the beautiful Goðafoss waterfall.
 This stunning cascade falls from an arch-shaped cliff into the winding river below.

 Then it is off to visit the peculiar rock stack known as Hvítserkur or ‘White Shirt’.
-The unusual name comes from the amount of guano on top of it for this is a favourite rest stop for birds looking for food in the surrounding water.
+The unusual name comes from the amount of guano on top of it, for this is a favorite rest stop for birds looking for food in the surrounding water.
 The rock is said to resemble an elephant and makes an excellent subject for photographers.

 A stop at the Gerðuberg cliffs is first.
 This impressive wall of hexagonal basalt columns looks like something out of Game of Thrones, and you can walk right up to them and even up some.
 Then it is off to the white sand beach Ytri-Tunga.
-White sand beaches are a rarity in Iceland, and this one is surrounded by amazing mountain view and seascape.
-The main attraction here is, however, the seals which can often be seen swimming in the ocean or relaxing on the shore.
+White sand beaches are a rarity in Iceland, and amazing mountain views and seascape surround this one.
+However, the main attraction here is the seals, which can often be seen swimming in the ocean or relaxing on the shore.

 Snæfellsjökull Glacier will be an ever-omnipresent site throughout your journey across Peninsula, growing larger and larger before your eyes as you navigate toward the land's end, as you visit truly alien locations, such as Djúpalónssandur black beach and Mt.
 Kirkjufell.

-The glacier itself served as the inspiration for Jules Verne's novel "Journey to the Centre of the Earth".
+The glacier itself inspired Jules Verne's novel "Journey to the Centre of the Earth".
 Despite this fictitious universe, a belief and respect for Iceland's "hidden folk" is particularly prevalent throughout the Snæfellsnes region.

-As an added bonus to Day 9, you’ll take a visit to Vatnshellir Cave.
-Vatnshellir is one of the country's largest lava caves, taking the form of a large, underground dome that marvels its visitors with a kaleidoscopic range of colours naturally decorating the interior.
+As a bonus to Day 9, you'll take a visit to Vatnshellir Cave.
+Vatnshellir is one of the country's largest lava caves, taking the form of a large, underground dome that marvels its visitors with a kaleidoscopic range of colors naturally decorating the interior.

 Your tenth day of this package sees you with some free time to spend exploring the northernmost capital of the world; Reykjavík.

-Aside from leisurely sightseeing, there are a number of tours that can be undertaken directly from the city.
-For example, if you missed it on the days before, you could join a whale watching tour from Old Harbour.
-It is one of the surest ways to see Icelandic wildlife up close; the coastal waters around the island are home to a great number of marine species, including Minke Whales, Humpbacks, Orcas and dolphin.
+Several tours can be undertaken directly from the city.
+For example, if you missed it the days before, you could join a whale watching tour from Old Harbour.
+It is one of the surest ways to see Icelandic wildlife up close; the coastal waters around the island are home to many marine species, including Minke Whales, Humpbacks, Orcas, and dolphins.

-You could also board a bus heading to Iceland's second largest glacier, Langjökull, for a tour of the intricate tunnels carved into the glacier.
-These tunnels give will give you a unique perspective of the world of glaciers as you move through the white and blue ice-chambers.
+You could also board a bus heading to Iceland's second-largest glacier, Langjökull, for a tour of the intricate tunnels carved into the glacier.
+These tunnels give you a unique perspective of the world of glaciers as you move through the white and blue ice chambers.

-Alternatively, you could opt for a tour where you would be flying high over the city by a helicopter and even making a quick stop-off at some nearby mountains.
-Seeing the Reykjavík area by helicopter is a truly brilliant experience, presenting one with a rare perspective and understanding of this small, northerly city.
+Alternatively, you could opt for a tour where you would fly high over the city by helicopter and even make a quick stop-off at nearby mountains.
+Seeing the Reykjavík area by helicopter is a truly brilliant experience, presenting one with a rare perspective and understanding of this small, northern city.